nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-21-extracting-video-metadata.md

 metadata = JSON.parse(metadata.to_json)
 ```

-That metadata will be a Ruby hash and have a lot of metadata available for use.
+The metadata will be a Ruby hash.